Mindful towns and villages

 What is a Mindful Town or Village?

-Mindful towns and villages offer safe spaces for people to have an open conversation about their mental wellbeing with locally trained individuals willing to support their communities.
+Mindful towns and villages create safe spaces where people can have open conversations about their mental wellbeing with locally trained individuals who are committed to supporting their communities.

-People from within the community (such as small local businesses, community groups, sports clubs, residents who like to support others) will have completed low level mental health awareness training and can use this knowledge to provide support and signpost to other services as needed.
-These individuals are called Wellbeing Champions.
+Members of the community, such as small businesses, community groups, sports clubs, and residents who want to help others, will complete basic mental health awareness training.
+They can then use this knowledge to offer support and signpost people to other services when needed.
+These individuals are known as Wellbeing Champions.

 Existing Mindful Towns and Villages